 Italian Sausage Skillet with Spring Vegetables

-- 4 Roundy’s Sweet or Spicy Italian Sausage links in their casing, cut into 1-inch pieces (about 12 ounces; you can use sweet or spicy, depending upon your preferred level of heat—I used sweet but would try spicy next time)
+- 4 sweet or spicy Italian sausage links in their casings cut into 1-inch pieces (about 12 ounces; you can use sweet or spicy, depending upon your preferred level of heat—I used sweet but would try spicy next time)

 - 1 teaspoon ground oregano

-- 1/2 small bunch of green onions, chopped and divided (about 2 large or 3-4 small)
+- 1/2 small bunch of green onions chopped and divided (about 2 large or 3 to 4 small)

 - 1 pint whole grape tomatoes

-- Place the potatoes, carrots, and olive oil in a large, deep non-stick skillet with a tight fitting lid or a Dutch oven.
+- Place the potatoes, carrots, and olive oil in a large, deep nonstick skillet with a tight-fitting lid or a Dutch oven.
 Turn the heat to medium high, then sprinkle with 1/2 teaspoon salt and 1/4 teaspoon pepper and stir to coat.
-When the skillet becomes hot and begins to sizzle, immediately reduce heat to low.
-Cover and cook until the vegetables soften and brown, about 25-35 minutes.
-Shake the pan occassionally to prevent the potatoes from sticking.
-Remove the pan from the heat let sit for 5 minutes, covered.
+When the skillet becomes hot and begins to sizzle, immediately reduce the heat to low.
+Cover and cook until the vegetables soften and brown, about 25 to 35 minutes.
+Shake the pan occasionally to prevent the potatoes from sticking.
+Remove the pan from the heat and let sit for 5 minutes, covered.
 Remove the vegetables to a dish or plate and set aside.

 - Add the reserved potatoes and carrots to the skillet and mix well.
-Stir in the peas, then cook 2-3 additional minutes to warm through.
+Stir in the peas, then cook 2 to 3 additional minutes to warm through.
 Sprinkle with remaining green onions, then serve.